Burning Man Supplies

 Food

-prepare good food.
-I just wanted to eat and get back out there.
-I never lit my
+bringing food that didn't need cooking.
+I just want to eat and get back out there.
+I've never lit my

 stove.
-I might have if it was cold, rainy, and not too windy to cook.
+I might if it gets cold, rainy, and not too windy to cook.

 Food Packing Misc: